 MIN 6926 Thesis: Ministerial Studies (6 credits)

-This course requires identification of a problem of a practical nature relating to some phase of ministerial studies or selection of a topic relating to ministerial studies for further research.
+This course requires identification of a problem of a practical nature relating to some phase of ministerial studies or selection of a topic relating to ministerial studies for research.
+See course description for RES 6926 for additional details.